-Currently based in New York, the program the program plans to spread to other cities, with the groundwork being laid for RFKYL groups in Florence, Italy and Washington, D.C.
+Currently based in New York, the program plans to spread to other cities, with the groundwork being laid for RFKYL groups in Florence, Italy and Washington, D.C.
 As the Young Leaders program expands, it offers a growing testament to the legacy of Robert F. Kennedy, his commitment to social justice, and his belief in the power of youth.

 Inspiring Young Leaders: the Life of Robert F. Kennedy

 Robert Kennedy championed the disenfranchised from Watts to the Mississippi Delta.
 He battled corrupt union bosses and protected Alabama Freedom Riders.
 He marched with Cesar Chavez and opposed the Vietnam War.
 He soothed those who suffered, and he suffered himself.
 He fought racism, lauded courage, and called for peace.
 Serving as the U.S. attorney general, as a senator, and as a presidential candidate during the 1960s, he fought tirelessly to promote social justice and human rights, both in the United States and abroad.

 As a Senator for New York, he initiated projects such as assistance to underprivileged children and students with disabilities in the state.
 He established the Bedford-Stuyvesant Restoration Corporation to improve living conditions and employment opportunities in depressed areas of Brooklyn.
 Today, the program remains a model for communities across the nation.